ev-th/databases_makers_module/03_joins_and_many_to_many/cinemas_movies/cinema_movies_many_to_many_design_recipe.md

 ```
 # EXAMPLE USER STORIES:

-As a blogger,
+As a cinema company manager,
-So I can organise my blog posts,
+So I can keep track of movies being shown,
-I want to keep a list of posts with their title and content.
+I want to keep a list of movies with their title and release date.

-As a blogger,
+As a cinema company manager,
-So I can organise my blog posts,
+So I can keep track of movies being shown,
-I want to keep a list of tags with their name (e.g 'coding' or 'travel').
+I want to keep a list of my cinemas with their city name (e.g 'London' or 'Manchester').

-As a blogger,
+As a cinema company manager,
-So I can organise my blog posts,
+So I can keep track of movies being shown,
-I want to be able to assign one tag to different posts.
+I want to be able to list which cinemas are showing a specific movie.

-As a blogger,
+As a cinema company manager,
-So I can organise my blog posts,
+So I can keep track of movies being shown,
-I want to be able to tag one post with one or different many tags.
+I want to be able to list which movies are being shown a specific cinema.

 ```

 ```
 Nouns:

-posts, title, tags, name
+movies, movie title, movie release date, cinemas, cinema city name
 ```

 ## 2. Infer the Table Name and Columns